What ages participate in the program?

-We have parents and volunteers to run with everyone who needs support.
+We have parents and volunteers to run with those who needs support.
 This may be one-on-one or in a small group.
 Please notify the head coach at your first practice of any needs your child has and if they need constant supervision.

 Can everyone participate in races?

 Everyone may participate in road races.
 There are minimum requirements for participating in track and field, cross country, and wheelchair racing.
 (Eg.: You must be able to complete 1 mile in under 14 minutes to participate in cross country.)
-Coaches will decide when an athlete is ready to participate in given events.
+Coaches will decide when an athlete is ready to participate in events with minimum requirements.

 How long does the program go?

-We go all year, broken into seasons.
-Winter (Jan-March), Spring (April-June), Summer (July & August), Fall (Sept-Nov).
-You can join us all year or for seasons.
+We have regular practice in winter, spring, and fall.
+Camp opportunities during the summer.
+You can join us all year or for individual seasons.
 Once you sign up, you are considered an active team member through the end of that year.
 Please visit our Calendars page for the schedule.